Miles

 Miles's Story

 Miles is a little gem!
 He is absolutely adorable!
 He is curious, level-headed, and very willing.
 After quarantine and once the heavy rains let up, we had a chance to spend some quality time with this sweet guy to earn his trust.
 It didn't take long before he was halterable, and he could lead.
-He's willing to try what's asked of him.
+He's willing to try whatever is asked of him.
 He's aproachable, gives his feet willingly, and he approaches for interaction.
-He's come a really long way in a short time!
-He was dewormed, and he had his spa day the end of February (dental, front hoof trim, vaccines, and microchip).
-His hind hooves will be trimmed next farrier visit.
-Miles has been gelded, and his confidence and willingness is growing by the day.

 Miles is current with hoof and dental care, vaccines, and deworming, and he has a microchip.